devmbm/wiener_linien_4_streamdeck/how_to_compile.md

 ls -lh com.mikel-me.wienerlinien.streamDeckPlugin
 ```

-You should see a file around 52 MB in size (universal package with all platforms).
+You should see a file around 52 KB in size.

 ### Installing the Package